The Advice Smackdown Holiday Preschooler Gift Guide

 SCHOOL BUSES OMG OMG OMG, various prices, various everything.

 We have a Little People bus.
 A Duplo bus.
 A metal die cast bus.
 A wooden bus.
-Another wooden bus that opens and has people inside.
 A remote-controlled bus.
 And yet, whenever people ask us what they should get Noah as a gift, we can only say MOAR SCHOOL BUSES OMG.
 He loves them all so much.

 BOOKS OMG OMG OMG, various prices, various everything